-When you first arrive at the Beatrix Potter attraction you can enjoy a short film which introduces you to the author and her wonderful stories.
-Once the film is finished you are invited to explore the rest of the attraction and see some of the most famous characters in children’s literature brought to life.
+When you first arrive, enjoy a short film introducing you to the author and her wonderful stories.
+Before being invited to explore the rest of the attraction and see some of the most famous characters in children’s literature brought to life.

 Jemima Puddle Duck and Mr Tod

-The second area of the attraction shows innovative 3D scenes from Beatrix Potter’s stories, with sounds, smells and lighting set to make you feel like you’re genuinely inside the books.
-Step into Jemima Puddle Duck’s woodland and travel through the trees to see Mr Tod waiting for you as well as the cute pigs from The Tale of Pigling Bland.
+Watch 3D scenes from Beatrix Potter’s stories, complete with sounds, smells and lighting that make you feel as if you’ve hopped inside Jemima Puddle Duck’s woodland and traveled through the trees to see Mr Tod and stumble on The Tale of Pigling Bland.

 The Peter Rabbit Garden

-Probably the most famous of all Potter’s characters, Peter Rabbit is the star of the third area of the attraction.
-The garden has been designed to capture the essence of Potter’s world.
+Probably the most famous of all Potter’s characters, Peter Rabbit’s garden has been designed to capture the essence of her world.
 Look out for lettuce, gooseberry bushes many other clever details which have been taken straight from her stories.

 Mrs Tiggy-Winkle’s Kitchen

-Head in from the garden and follow the adventure of mischievous Squirrel Nutkin before popping by Mrs Tiggy-Winkle’s kitchen and smelling that fresh laundry smell.
-The cute and characterful surroundings of the kitchen once again bring to life the original tale.
+Head in from the garden and follow the adventure of mischievous Squirrel Nutkin before popping in to see Mrs Tiggy-Winkle in her kitchen.

 Mr Jeremy Fisher’s Boat

-Following the attraction round, you can give Johnny Town-House a little wave and then move past many other beloved characters.
-Mr Jeremy Fisher is waiting for you upon his lily-pad boat too!
+Give Johnny Town-House a wave and pass many other beloved characters on the way to see Mr Jeremy Fisher, who’s waiting for you on his lily-pad boat.

-As you reach the end of the attraction you step into Mr McGregor’s greenhouse.
+Step into Mr McGregor’s greenhouse.
 Look out for what’s lurking in the shed and take in the smell of fresh tomatoes.
-There is also another chance to head back out into Peter’s garden and hear more about the tales of Peter and Benjamin.
+There is also another chance to head back out into the garden and hear more about the tales of Peter and Benjamin.